 Do you have questions about the admissions process and what is next for you?
 Please reach out to the admissions office to connect with our counselors and schedule an online meeting.

 Do you have questions regarding your financial award, FAFSA, etc?
 Schedule an online meeting with our financial aid staff.

 Meet with a Financial Aid Counselor – All Students

 The information below provides an overview of the immigration steps you can begin to work on today:

-Send a bank statement to the Office of Undergraduate Admission.
 The bank statement should show that you have access to the funding needed to complete your first year of studies at the College.
-A scanned copy can be sent to firstname.lastname@example.org or mailed to:
+A scanned copy can be sent to firstname.lastname@example.org or uploaded with the request form.

 After you receive your I-20, you will be ready to apply for your U.S. visa.

 You must apply for your visa well in advance of your arrival, as it can, in some instances take several weeks, and occasionally longer, to obtain the student visa.
 To apply for a U.S. visa, you will need to present the following documents at the U.S. embassy or consulate nearest to you:

 - The SEVIS Fee receipt (Click Here to Pay)

 - A copy of your financial support documents, i.e. evidence that you have sufficient funds to meet the expenses of studying at Anna Maria, e.g. bank statement.